Jhosgun/MUYSC/README.md

 Submit a pull request detailing your changes and why they are needed.

 ## License
-MUYSC is licensed under the MIT license.
+MUYSC is licensed under the creative commons.

 ## Contact
 If you have any questions or suggestions about MUYSC, please contact us by e-mail at jorge2170083@correo.uis.edu.co.